essans/RasPi/README.md

 # RasPi
-Code, hacks and other stuff for Raspberry Pi
+Configurations, code, hacks and other stuff for Raspberry Pi